-We granted nearly $120,000 from our Transforming the Creative Economy grant opportunity to support local arts programs that respond to the changing needs of the region’s creative community.
+Toward those ends, we have granted nearly $120,000 from our Transforming the Creative Economy grant opportunity to support local arts programs that respond to the changing needs of the region’s creative community.
 The grants create new pipelines for the next arts audiences, donors, supporters, and leaders, strengthen the capacity of arts organizations, and foster new and innovative opportunities for arts exposure experiences.

 Additionally, over 140 low-income youth in the Sacramento region have already received high-quality performing arts instruction as the result of five grants we awarded from our Dennis Mangers Fund for Young Performing Artists.
 These grants nurture the talents of young performing artists from underserved communities in our community by providing them access to high-quality performing arts training and education.
 The $40,000 in initial funding for the program was raised at a performance celebrating the Fund and its namesake.